MDP-21S2-Team-2/Android-Application/README.md

 The `MainActivity` class implements the navigation menu and the floating action button indicating the application's current Bluetooth connection status.

 ## References

+- Icons used in the application are downloaded from [https://icons8.com/](https://icons8.com/)
+- The implementation of the `service` package references the [Android BluetoothChat Project](https://github.com/googlearchive/android-BluetoothChat) under The Android Open Source Project by Google
+- Documentation on using Android Broadcasts is available on the [Android Developers](https://developer.android.com/guide/components/broadcasts) website
+- This project is initialized with the [Navigation Drawer Activity](https://developer.android.com/studio/projects/templates#NavigationDrawer) template in [Android Studio](https://developer.android.com/studio)